smeneguz/DecentralisedDataMarketplace-DC/smartcontracts/README.md

 npx truffle migrate
 ```

-Now your smart contracts are deployed on the chain and you can start interact with them
+Now your smart contracts are deployed on the chain and you need to go to the "frontend" folder and follow the instructions in the readme of that folder to be able to use the dApp and contact smart contracts in the blockchain.